*These pictures are only examples of what to expect. Due to individual computer preferences the color of the wood you receive may differ.

 Quarter Sawn White Oak is the same species as White Oak but the wood has been cut from the log at a different angle (quartered).
-It is more stable than standard (flat sawn) White Oak and has a finer texture with a dramatic flaking figure running perpendicular to the grain.
+It is more stable than standard (flat sawn) White Oak and has a finer texture with a dramatic flaking pattern that runs perpendicular to the grain.

 Project Ready?
 These thin wood sheets are perfect for scroll sawing, laser cutting and engraving, thick veneers, and much more.